National Life Group: Share the Good

 National Life’s Share the Good program matches employee charitable donations.
 In 2019, $500,000 was raised, and by 2022, donations surpassed $700,000 for over 435 organizations.
 In the 2023 annual campaign, employees, directors, and retirees contributed $408,947 to more than 525 organizations worldwide.

+Do Good Heroes Program

+In September 2023, the Atlantic Beach Fire Department was recognized as Do Good Heroes.
+Members of the Fire and Rescue Department were nominated for their work in helping students in the Junior Life Guard Camp training.

+LifeChanger of the Year

+LifeChanger recognizes the K-12 educators and school district employees across the United States who make a difference in the lives of students by “exemplifying excellence, positive influence, and leadership”.

 Thanksgiving Dinners

 In 2020, during the coronavirus pandemic, National Life Group and Sodexo partnered to give away free Thanksgiving dinners to-go.
 Turkey and vegetarian meals can be either picked up or dropped off at home addresses.
 1,320 meals were distributed in 2022.
 In 2023, they were able to give out over 1,200 meals.
 Additionally, National Life Group and Sodexo prepared additional meals that were given out to local law enforcement.
 The tradition has continued into 2024 with over 1,700 meals provided.

 Corporate Responsibility

 Founded in 2006, the National Life Group Foundation, the company's charitable foundation, sponsors various charitable events and programs focused on ending childhood hunger and supporting youth mental health.
 The Foundation helps sponsor the LifeChanger of the Year Award.
 In 2019 The Foundation funded the report, “Evidence-Based Strategies to End Childhood Food Insecurity and Hunger in Vermont”.
 In 2023, the budget for the Foundation was $2.3 million.
 In 2025, National Life Group donated $25,000 to the Los Angeles Fire Department Foundation in support of first responders and $25,000 to the Los Angeles-based Dream Center Foundation in support of wildfire recovery efforts.